 The Best Places to Post Your Marketing Videos as a Small Business

 Now that you know what types of video marketing content you should be making, it’s time to figure out where to post them.
 Here is a quick breakdown of the four best places to post your marketing videos and what each is best suited for:

 - Social Media: Social media platforms like Instagram, TikTok, Facebook, and Twitter all relish video content, with users flocking to videos oftentimes over photos or text-based posts.
-In general, short-form content is best for social media, such as short explanatory videos or customer testimonials.
+It’s worth noting that, in case of Instagram, apart from video, creating eye-catching Instagram posts are crucial too.
+You can do this using tools such as Wepik, which can provide visually pleasing templates and design options.
+But remember, on Instagram, the first view of your post is usually a photo or an intro graphic of your video.
+So, make sure it grabs attention In general, short-form content is best for social media, such as short explanatory videos or customer testimonials.
 You can also use social media to link back to longer-form content on YouTube or your official business website.

 - YouTube: Speaking of YouTube, if you’re not already on the video-based platform, you should create your channel today.
 YouTube can work wonders for small businesses, especially those that have a compelling story to tell with their business backstory or day-to-day work.
 As we saw earlier with the landscaping video that pulled in 12 million views, YouTube can be just as great for blue-collar workers as it can for influencers and tech pros.